 Nutritional needs vary according to age, sex, and whether women of reproductive age are pregnant or breastfeeding.
 Fill out the form below for yourself and for your family members to get a clear idea of the nutrition you can all get from this delicious vegetable.*

 * Calculated as a percentage of the Recommended Daily Allowances (RDAs) as established by the U.S. Department of Agriculture and the U.S. Department of Health and Human Services.
-Based on sweet potato nutritional information provided by the U.S. Department of Agriculture.
+Based on nutritional information provided by the U.S. Department of Agriculture as an average of multiple sweet potato samples.

 Sweet Potato Cooking Tips